dr-tony-lin/CarND-Kidnapped-Vehicle-Project/submission-report.md

 ## Content of the Submission and Usage
 This submission includes the following c++ files:
-* main.cpp: the main function that communicate with the simulator and drive the estimation process using UKF.
+* main.cpp: the main function that communicates with the simulator and drive the estimation process using UKF.
-* filter/ParticleFilter.h, filter/ParticleFilter.cpp: contains the particle filter implementation
+* filter/ParticleFilter.h, filter/ParticleFilter.cpp: contain the particle filter implementation
 * utils/helper_functions.h: contains some helper functions
-* map/Map.h.h defines landmark map
+* map/Map.h defines landmark map
-* map/Partition2D.h contain an implementation of a 2D partition for speeding up finds of nearest landmarks.
+* map/Partition2D.h contains an implementation of a 2D partition for speeding up finds of nearest landmarks.

 ### Usage
 By default, the program will use 1000 particles.
-However, it can be launched with different particles and noise with:
+However, it can be launched with different number of particles and noise:

-    ./particle_filter [-parts number] [-stdgps number number number] [-stdland| number number]
+    ./particle_filter [-parts number] [-stdgps x y yaw] [-stdland| x y]

 Where the command line options are described as follows: